Grace Farms by SANAA is a Serpentine River that Snakes its Way Gracefully in New Canaan

 Side-bar-footer-forum

-The River Building, as the main structure is fondly referred to, was constructed on a little portion of the Grace Farms’ 80-acre parcel of land.
-From the onset, there was a concerted effort to ensure that there would be a seamless integration between interior and exterior environments to create a place that was ripe with social and spiritual possibilities.
-The Grace Farms Foundation, approached the project as the offering of a “gift of open spaces for people to experience nature, encounter the arts, pursue justice, foster community and explore faith.”
-The facility is specifically available to the Grace Community Church and a select non-profit and community groups.
+The River Building, as the main structure is fondly referred to, was constructed on a small portion of Grace Farms’ 80-acre parcel of land.
+From the onset, a concerted effort was made to ensure seamless integration between interior and exterior environments to create a place ripe with social and spiritual possibilities.

 The foundation’s vision for the ‘River’ was to create a place that sat lightly on the land and would build a community.
 Not a tower or a beacon, but a modest structure that would embrace people – Cultured Magazine

-Essentially, the River is a perpetually floating roof element that gently follows the topography.
-As it snakes its way on the site, the structure covers a series of five transparent volumes that house the following programs: a reception pavilion, a 700-person sanctuary, a library, a community space and a court with an underground gymnasium.
-Since the enclosed spaces are interstitially placed along the River, transition spaces and courtyards are formed out of the residual space as the roof element traverses the site.
+The River is a perpetually floating roof element that gently follows the topography.
+As it snakes its way on the site, the structure covers a series of five transparent volumes that house the following programs: a reception pavilion, a 700-person sanctuary, a library, a community space, and a court with an underground gymnasium.

-The River at Grace Farms is an intricate tapestry of glass, concrete, glass and wood that is woven in a way that infuses the genius of place into the walkways, courtyards and interior space.
-Perhaps this is why Sharon Prince, the President of Grace Farms notes that: “One of the most compelling things about SANAA is the way they use glass to break down barriers between people.
+Perhaps this is why Sharon Prince, the President of Grace Farms, notes, “One of the most compelling things about SANAA is the way they use glass to break down barriers between people.
 Using glass in this way helps redefine how people share spaces.”
-The project has achieved a LEED certification notably for water conservation, daylighting, low heat island effect (thanks to the reflective aluminium roof) as well as the use of high-efficiency mechanical, plumbing and lighting systems.

 Project Information